fishes text index | photo index

 Features:

-Usually 6-10cm, up to 15cm long.
-Body flat, knife-like and covered in transparent thin plate-like armour that are extensions of the vertebrate.
+Those seen 6-10cm, up to 15cm long.
+Body long pointed on both ends, flattened knife-like with narrow pointed snout and small toothless mouth.
+Upper side covered in transparent thin plate-like armour that are extensions of the vertebrate.
 The first dorsal spine is long and sharp and located at the end of the body.
 There are two short spines next to it.
-In razorfishes of the genus Aoeliscus the dorsal spine is hinged, and thus moveable.
+In Aoeliscus the dorsal spine is hinged, and thus moveable.
 When the spine is bent, it looks like the fish broke its tail.
 While in those of the genus Centriscus, the dorsal spine is fixed and rigid.
+Razorfishes have fins, but these are tiny and transparent, the dorsal and tail fins under the spine.

 Pulau Hantu, Feb 06